lae/ansible-role-proxmox/README.md

 Leaving this undefined will default to `proxmox`.

 `pve_watchdog` here enables IPMI watchdog support and configures PVE's HA manager to use it.
-Leave this undefined if you don't want to configure it.
+Use `None` or leave this undefined to use the default proxmox software watchdog.
+If set to anything else, the value is expected to be a watchdog kernel module.

 `pve_ssl_private_key` and `pve_ssl_certificate` point to the SSL certificates for pvecluster.
 Here, a file lookup is used to read the contents of a file in the